AnantDhavale/cerone_sdk/README.md

 # Cerone Python SDK (Beta)

 Zero Trust security and production governance for AI agents.
+Cryptographic identity and run-time validation for AI agents in production.

 AI agents are being deployed into production systems that handle real decisions, real data, and real consequences — yet most teams have no runtime control over what those agents actually do.
 Cerone fixes that.